Questions To Answer About Your Current Program

 1. Identification of the species.
 It is hard to eliminate the issue if treatments are targeting the wrong species.

-2. Follow up is key to eliminating cockroaches.
-It is almost impossible to eliminate a cockroach issue if the provider is not following up on active cockroach locations on property.
+2. Follow-up is key to eliminating cockroaches.
+It is almost impossible to eliminate a cockroach issue if the provider is not following up on active cockroach locations on the property.

-3. Structural and habitat modification is keys to reducing and eliminating exterior roach access to structures.
-Gaps under doors, etc. provide easy access and creates tenant sightings.
+3. Structural and habitat modification is key to reducing and eliminating exterior roach access to structures.
+Gaps under doors, etc. provide easy access and create tenant sightings.